jruydemir/recipes/salads/songbird_salad.md

 Notes
 =====

 This recipe is pretty flexible.
 Adjust amounts of veggies to your desire.
-Eg. Apples, carrots.
-I also have a feeling apple cider vinegar would taste pretty great in here if you did half cider, half wine vinegar.
+Add any veggies you think might taste good.
+Ex.
+Apples, carrots.
+Still playing with the dried fruit.
+It may need a full cup.